 “We’re taking plastics which would normally go into a landfill and turning them back into usable fuels – diesels and petrols.”

-The project as stated above has been criticised by some as burning fossil fuels – and we can understand this argument.
+The project as stated above has been criticised by some as burning fossil fuels, and we can understand this argument.
 Much like us emphasising the importance of plastic recycling in Australia, we covered similar issues in our blogs on incineration.
-Incineration – i.e., basically burning waste for electricity), popular and used by countries such as Sweden and Japan.
+This includes incineration (i.e., basically burning waste for electricity), popular and used by countries such as Sweden and Japan.

-Many people argue that we should strive to recycle all waste plastics – and we agree – where this is possible.
+Many people argue that we should strive to recycle all waste plastics.
+Likewise, we agree on where this is possible.

-Unfortunately, even in 2019 and 2020, there aren’t always plastic recycling Australia facilities available for items such as nappy recycling – or even compostable coffee cups.
+Unfortunately, there aren’t always plastic recycling facilities in Australia available for items such as nappy recycling, or even compostable coffee cups.

-We have published a recent blog on how incorrect waste disposal service can impact our seas and oceans.
+We have published a recent blog on how incorrect waste disposal services can impact our seas and oceans.
 Also, check out opportunities to get involved in clean-up projects in rubbish removal Australia.
 See timber recycling if you want more interesting blogs from us.

-Arthur C. Clarke once said that “Any sufficiently advanced technology is indistinguishable from magic.” – which is true to this day.
+Arthur C. Clarke once said that “Any sufficiently advanced technology is indistinguishable from magic.”
+Truer words have never been spoken!

-Australian scientist Dr Len Humphreys and Professor Thomas Maschmeyer have indeed created a technology which can be considered as “magic.”
+Australian scientists Dr Len Humphreys and Professor Thomas Maschmeyer have indeed created a technology that can be considered “magic.”

 The technology called Catalytic Hydrothermal Reactor (Cat-HTR), which was first developed in 2005, can create recycled oil from waste plastic in just 20 minutes!